Are You In?

 Courtesy: Heracles Kritikos / shutterstock.com

-Don’t miss: The sculpture of Papposilenos and the pillar with the dedication to Asklepios
+🎯 Mini Tip: Don’t miss the sculpture of Papposilenos and the pillar with the dedication to Asklepios — they’re easy to overlook among the larger displays.

-The first thing you’ll see in the Archaic Acropolis Gallery is impressive sculptures and marble statues of the Archaic Period (7th – 5th century BC), many of which were gifts to the city’s patron goddess, Athena.
+The Archaic Acropolis Gallery greets you with impressive sculptures and marble statues from the 7th–5th century BC, many of them votive offerings to the city’s patron goddess, Athena.

 The original Caryatids in the Acropolis Museum were taken from the Erechtheion temple.